h2oai/covid19-backtesting-publication/README.md

 # Backtesting the predictability of COVID-19

-This repository contains relevant code to replicate the main results of our paper "Backtesting the predictability of COVID-19"
+This repository contains the relevant code to replicate the main results of our paper "Backtesting the predictability of COVID-19"

 ## Running backtesting